 Lead-Based Paint and Asbestos-Containing Material.
 The RHC LPOE contains two structures that have been listed on the National Register of Historic Places (NRHP), the Main Building and Garage, both of which were constructed in 1933 and have a confirmed presence of LBP and ACM.
-Additionally, while not confirmed, there is a possible presence of LBP and ACM in the duty-free shop building to be acquired within the expansion area considered in Alternative 1 due to its age of construction.
+Additionally, while not confirmed, there is a possible presence of LBP and ACM in the buildings to be acquired within the expansion area considered in Alternative 1 due to their age of construction.